viviotech/lucee-installer/railo_installer_files/railo32-windows/jdk/README.txt

     contained in or on the Software,

 (g) you only distribute the Software subject to a license agreement
-    that protects Sun's interests consistent with the terms contained in this Agreement, and
+    that protects Oracle's interests consistent with the terms contained in this Agreement, and

-(h) you agree to defend and indemnify Sun and its licensors from
+(h) you agree to defend and indemnify Oracle and its licensors from
     and against any damages, costs, liabilities, settlement amounts and/or expenses (including attorneys' fees) incurred in connection with any claim, lawsuit or action by any third party